adamml/DatasetMetadata/README.md

-# MarineMD
+# DatasetMD
- A Python library for handling (spatial) metadata for mariine (science) datasets
+ A Python library for handling (spatial) metadata for (scientific / environmental) datasets